ThomasJanda/oxid-formedit/README.md

 ## Other featues

 * You can extend the formedit views by php files to implement new validations
-* You can develop your own controls for easy reuse them
+* You can develop your own controls for easy reuse
 * ...